manifoldfinance/kb/docs/Community/guidelines.md

 ### Pro Community

 -   **Pro-Community**.
-All OpenMEV projects will gladly accept and host integrations for Flashbots, Eden Network, and other MEV or EVM ecosystems, without consideration of the relationships, dispositions, or politics between these projects and those ecosystems, and they will provide non-discriminatory support for end-users, regardless of their disposition to or affiliation or association with other OpenMEV community members or ecosystems.
+All OpenMEV projects will gladly accept and host integrations for Flashbots, Eden Network, and other MEV or EVM ecosystems, without consideration of the relationships, dispositions, or politics between these projects and those ecosystems, and they will provide non-discriminatory support for end-users, regardless of their disposition to or affiliation or association with other OpenMEV community members or ecosystems.[^1]

 -   _pro-community_, as OpenMEV hosts integrations for Sushiswap projects _swaps_ and _bentobox_, and hosts integrations for _OlympusDAO_,_LayerZero_ to date.
 Conflicting incentives should be considered and debated if it is possible that adding support for another project would conflict with existing integrations.
 However, I believe that making this behavior official will further increase trust and expand integrations, and also clearly set expectations for new projects being integrated into the OpenMEV solution sets.